 Lean toward a tool that will accomplish all the steps needed by default, but allow for an advanced user to do a partial step (for example, passing an argument to ask the C++ compiler to only run the preprocessor).

-For SDK build integrators, separate tools.
+For development environment integrators and EngProd teams, separate tools.
 The build integrators will learn each and piece them together to make a working system.

 Sharing common functionality

 If a small step of a task will be needed by several tools, it doesn't make sense to duplicate that code.
 Consider making a small support tool or create a library to share the code.

 Making a small tool that performs one step of the task can make sense to promote

 code reuse.
 If the user is not expected to run this small tool individually,

 place the support tool in a directory that is not added to the

 avoid polluting the environment path unnecessarily.